- Sunday Masses - 7:30, 9, and 11 am, and 5:30 pm. No 5:30 pm Mass on Superbowl Sunday (February 12).

 - Want to know which priest is presiding at each Mass - see our February schedule

 - New to Mass?
 Follow along with the order of the Mass or watch recordings of Father Steve and Deacon Chris go through our Mass in Slow Motion

 Can't join us for Mass or heading out of town?

-Are you not able to join us for Mass but are looking for other ways to participate?
-See details below:
+Are you not able to join St. B's for Mass?
+See other resources below:

 - Read the Scripture readings from Mass

 - Say the prayer of spiritual communion in this time when we are unable to receive Holy Communion.